How Empowering Is Coatess Between the World and Me

 Document 1

 Although Randall Kennedy and Michelle Alexander depicts Coates as disempowering by criticizing him for failing to give hope and believe that racial justice cannot be achieved, I finds the overall message of the book to be empowering in a sense that Coates reveals to his son the recipes of better America through political consciousness, love, black people own power, existing equality, racial defiance, autonomy, and knowledge.
 Coates writes to his son about an inspirational journey to political consciousness which he sees himself with others.
 He admires Malcolm X powerful inspirational message that points out at black bodies which are precious and sacred.
 Malcolm X further says in a message that they have a right to defend any violations aimed at these bodies (34-35).
+These messages are so empowering to his son and any black reader who face racial injustices even at present times that they are special in their own way and should be contended with the color of their skin and they have what it takes to defeat the racial injustices in future.

 Sign up to view the full document!